keikai/doc/dev-ref/book_model/Protection.md

     sheet.

-# Unlock Specific Area of a Protected Sheet
+# Unlock Cells of a Protected Sheet

 When you protect a sheet in Excel, all cells are locked and cannot be edited by default.
 To enable some cells to be edited while leaving other cells locked, you can unlock the cells before you protect the worksheet.
-Spreadsheet can also read unlocked cells of a protected sheet configured in Excel.
+Spreadsheet can also read unlocked cells of a protected sheet configured in xlsx file.
 You can still edit the unlocked cells when loading it in Spreadsheet.

 The screenshot below is a protected sheet with B2 unlocked.
 You can see